 "Leaving the house"

 "Leaving the house."
 Three little words that can strike fear into even the toughest parents of children with ASD.
 Anticipating outbursts, meltdowns, tantrums, public ridicule.
-Followed by the predictable tears and recovery time afterward (for the parent).
+Followed by the predictable tears (the parent's) and recovery time afterward.
 "Leaving the house" is what separates the parents from the "experts".
 This is where the real battle lies.
 Everyday life.

 Oh, how I envy parents whose children coo and cuddle, learn and explore with curiosity and excitement when they leave the house.
 I've heard it said that nobody's life is easy and everyone will face trials and tribulations in life.
 But when I'm in line at the grocery store, and my son is screaming, "bloody murder" as one bystander described it; as I ignore his behavior (the only strategy I can remember at this stressful point), and as I ignore the stares, disapproving scowls and comments, I am certain that there is no way anyone knows the tribulation I am facing right now.
 Frustrated, angry, helpless, inadequate and desperate, I can't wait to get my guys strapped into their car seats, so that I can climb into the driver's seat, put my head down on the steering wheel and breathe.
 Maybe even cry a little.
 Some days I'm stronger than others.